 Christian VII’s Room (room 15)

-In this room, you can see objects and paintings related to the extraordinary life of Christian VII – therefore, there is also a portrait of Johann F. Struensee in this room, who was known both in his time and afterwards for his role in Christian VII's life and, not least, in Danish history.
+: In this room, you can see objects and paintings related to Christian VII’s extraordinary life.
+Thus, in this room, there is also a portrait of Johann F. Struensee, who became known for his role in the life of Christian VII and, not least, in Danish history.

 The room itself

-Christian VII never lived here at Rosenborg Castle and therefore never used this room.
-The room, like Frederik V's Cabinet and Frederik VI's Room, was furnished by Johannes Wiedewelt in 1782-1784 for the Royal Coin and Medal Collection.
+Christian VII never stayed at Rosenborg Castle, so he never used this room.
+Like Frederik V’s Room and Frederik VI’s Room, it was decorated by Johannes Wiedewelt in 1782–1784 to house the Royal Coin and Medal Collection.

-When the castle was converted into a museum in the mid-1800s, this room was furnished with objects related to Christian VIII, but when the exhibition was changed in the 1930s, it was decided to let this room frame objects and paintings from the time of Christian VII.
+When the castle was converted into a museum, during the mid-19th century, this room was decorated with objects related to Christian VIII, but when the exhibition was changed, during the 1930s, the room was redecorated with objects and paintings from the time of Christian VII.

-Christian VII's son, Frederik (VI), has almost as prominent a place in this room as Christian VII himself.
-This is mainly due to Christian VII's unique history, where the country was de facto led by others for most of his reign.
-First Johan F. Struensee, then Dowager Queen Juliane Marie together with Crown Prince Frederik and Ove Høegh-Guldberg, and lastly (but by no means least) Christian VII's own son Frederik (VI).
-Frederik VI acted as king on behalf of his father from 1784.
+The representation of Christian VII’s son, Frederik (VI), in this room is almost as prominent as the representation of Christian VII himself.
+This is mainly due to the special circumstances surrounding Christian VII’s reign.
+During most of his time as King, the country was de facto ruled by others: initially by Johann F. Struensee, then by Queen Dowager Juliane Marie, in union with Prince Frederik (Heir Presumptive), and Ove Høegh-Guldberg, and last (but by no means least), by Christian VII’s own son Frederik (VI.), who ruled in his father’s stead from 1784.

 The portraits

-The large portrait of Christian VII with the absolute crown and coronation regalia largely dominates this room.
-But you can also see the portrait of Johann F. Struensee, Christian VII's physician, who had immense influence on the King and has received great attention in history.
-There is also a portrait of Christian VII's queen, Caroline Mathilde.
+To a large degree, the big portrait of Christian VII wearing the crown of the absolute kings and holding the crown regalia dominates this room.
+But you can also see the portrait of Johann F. Struensee, Christian VII’s physicians, who held great sway over The King and who became a prominent historical figure.
+Of course, there is also a portrait of Christian VII’s consort, Queen Caroline Mathilde.

-If you stand in the doorway to the room, you can see both the painting of Christian VII and also the painting of Frederik VI in the next room.
-There is a great difference in the depiction of these two kings, even though they are actually father and son.
-But the great difference in their presentation shows the rapid development Denmark and the royal ideal underwent at this time.
+If you stand in the doorway to the room, you can see both the painting of Christian VII and the painting of Frederik VI in the next room.
+There is a big difference in the representation of the two kings, even though they are in fact father and son.
+The big difference in the way they are portrayed demonstrates the radical change that transformed Denmark and the image of the king at this time in history.

 Objects in the room